andreraupp/vote_restaurant/README.md

 # vote_restaurant
-App for vote in rsstaurant
+App for vote in restaurant